netket/netket/docs/docs/drivers.rst

 ***************

 In this section we will briefly describe the capabilities of the drivers API.
-This page assumes that you have already read and are familiar witht the :docs:`Variational State interface <variational_state>`.
+This page assumes that you have already read and are familiar witht the :ref:`Variational State interface <variational_state>`.

 In Netket there are two drivers, even though you can define your own; those are:

 1. :class:`~netket.driver.VMC`, to find the ground state of an Hamiltonian

 2. :class:`~netket.driver.SteadyState`, to find the steady-state of a liouvillian